valeria-va/ROS2_rUBot_mecanum_ws/Documentation/Files/01_rUBot_setup_docker.md

 docker ps
 docker logs robot-humble-container
 ````
-- To modify the rubot_bringup.sh file: Simply edit rubot_bringup.launch.xml on your host machine.
-Changes will reflect in the container on the next restart.

-To verify if the container is working type on terminal:
+- To verify if the container is working type on terminal:
 ````shell
 docker exec -it robot-humble-container /bin/bash
 ````